ga-wdi-boston/unix-cli-diagnostic/challenge.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->

+ Absolute.
+Because it shows the path starting with root directory all the way to the target.

  <!-- Answer Ends Here -->

 2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
 Would we use an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->

+ We would use an absolute path.
+On the internet you could be located anywhere which would pose a problem with a relative path.
+Using absolute will locate font at exactly where it is in the internet.

  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->

+ We could use the relative path becuase it is located inside our project directory.
+It won't be moving anywhere else.

  <!-- Answer Ends Here -->

 <hr>